 We’re removing the "No Trespassing" signs from America’s Wilderness

-More than a million acres of privately owned lands remain within federal wilderness areas, the legacy of 19th century mining and homestead laws.
+More than 180,000 acres of privately owned lands remain within designated federal wilderness areas, the legacy of 19th century mining and homestead laws.
 Some wilderness inholdings block access to public land.
 Others are vulnerable to development and fragmentation for mining, land speculation, road building, logging and energy development.
 Such development may put water supplies at risk.
 The Wilderness Land Trust is buying wilderness inholdings and uniting them with the surrounding public lands.
 Since 1992 we’ve added thousands of acres throughout the West to the National Wilderness Preservation System.
 Click below for a sampling of the places we’ve protected that will remain forever wild.